lawrencekim5/Resources/Certifications/Security+/Security+_Notes.md

 - DES
 - 3DES
 - RC4

+      Stream cipher.

 - Blowfish/Twofish

 **Cipher modes**

 - CBC

+      Cipher Block Chaining.
+Used by symetric block ciphers.
+Uses an IV to encrypt the first block, then combines subsequent blocks with the previous blocks using XOR.
+Not efficient due to this, suffers from pipeline delays.

 - GCM

+      Galois Counter Mode.
+Combines Counter mode with Galois mode of authentication (doesn't authentication users, is ensures integrity and confidentiality).
+Uses hashes for integrity.
+Widely used due to its efficiency and performance.

 - ECB

+     Electronic Codebook.
+Simplest block cipher mode.
+Encrypts each block of plaintext using the same key, causing blocks with the same plain text to have the same cipher text.
+Not recommended to use.

 - CTR

+      Counter Mode.
+Also CTM or CM.
+Converts a block cipher into a stream cipher.
+Each block uses the same IV, but is combined with a counter value to make a different encryption key for each block.

 - Stream vs. block

+      Stream ciphers encrypt bit by bit.
+More efficient when data size is unknown or is contantly being transmitted (voice and video) (continuous stream).
+      Block ciphers encrypt data in chunks (64-bit, 128-bit).
+Divides transmissions and then encrypts.
+Most efficient when the size of the data is known.

 **Asymmetric algorithms**

 - RSA

+      Widely used to protect data such as email or other data transmitted over the internet.
+Uses private key and public key as a matched pair.

 - DSA
 - Diffie-Hellman

+      Secure key exchange algorithm used to privately share a symmetric key between two parties.
+Supports static and ephermeral keys.
+RSA is based on
+      Diffie-Hellman

    - Groups
    - DHE

+            Diffie-Hellman Ephemeral uses ephemeral keys, generating different keys for each session.
+Also referred to as EDH.

    - ECDHE

+            Elliptic Curve Diffie-Hellman Ephemeral.
+Uses ephemeral keys generated by ECC.
+ECDH uses static keys generated by ECC.

 - Elliptic curve

+      Uses curves to generate asymetric keys.
+Commonly used in mobile devices due to low processing power needed.

 - PGP/GPG

+      Can encrypt, decrypt, and digitally sign emails.
+GNU Privacy Guard is free software based on the OpenPGP standard.

 **Hashing algorithms**

 - MD5

+      128 bit.
+Considered cracked, usage discouraged.

 - SHA

+      SHA1: 160 bit.
+Similar to MD5
+      SHA2: 256 bit.

 - HMAC

+      Hash-based Message Authentication Code.
+Fixed-length string of bits that is added to other hashing algorithms (HMAC-MD5 and HMAC-SHA1).
+      Uses a shared secret to provide both integrity and authenticity.

 - RIPEMD

+      RACE Integrity Primetives Evaluation Message Digest.
+RIPEMD-160 has 160 bit size.
+Can have other sizes as well.
+Used for integrity.

 **Key stretching algorithms**

+      Rehashing to make the hash more complex.
+Can even add salt for greater complexity.

 - BCRYPT

+      Based on the blowfish cipher.
+Often used on Linux and Unix to protect passwords stored in the shadow password file.
+      Salts by adding additional bits before encrypting with Blowfish to create a 60 character string.

 - PBKDF2

+      Password-Based Key Derivation Function 2.
+Key stretching technique.
+Uses 64 bit salts and HMAC to protect passwords against brute force attacks.
+Used by WPA2 and Cisco.

 **Obfuscation**